Policy Details

 F. Collegiality

 3. Collegiality is not a fourth, separate evaluation criterion at Grand Valley.
-Only the three criteria specified in the General Personnel Policies (i.e., teaching/professional effectiveness, scholarly/creative activities, and service) are appropriately part of the evaluation process; however, non-collegial behavior can be relevant as a qualitative standard applied to those three criteria during a personnel action and may result in a negative outcome.
-(When non-collegial behavior affects the unit's ability to function productively, it should be brought up under the service evaluation criterion.)
+Only the three criteria specified in the General Personnel Policies (i.e., teaching/professional effectiveness, scholarly/creative activities, and service) are appropriately part of the evaluation process.
+However, non-collegial behavior can be relevant to those three criteria during a personnel action and may influence the outcome.
+For example, if a pattern of non-collegial behavior affects a unit’s ability to function, such behavior may be brought up in evaluation processes under the service evaluation criterion.

-5. Academic misconduct, illegal activity, violations of GVSU's discrimination policy, or violations of academic integrity are a separate matter and should be addressed through proper disciplinary procedures.
+5. Allegations of research misconduct, illegal activity, violations of GVSU's policy prohibiting discrimination, harassment, or other misconduct are separate matters and should be addressed through proper procedures.

 G. Contract Renewals, Promotion and Tenure Decisions